MVA's Authorized Online Vision Certification Service

 To assist customers with meeting the vision requirements, the MVA created a web based Online Vision Certification Service that allows Authorized Online Vision Certification Providers to submit an individual's vision results electronically to the MVA.
 The electronic submission of a customer's vision information allows eligible customers to renew their non-commercial driver's license through MVA's website or self service kiosk.
 For walk-in customers requiring vision as part of their transaction it can eliminate the vision screening step in the renewal process.
 Click here for more information on Renewing Your Maryland Driver's License.

-AVPs are eye care practitioners who are licensed by the Maryland Department of Health and Mental Hygiene (DHMH) to practice medicine, ophthalmology or optometry.
+AVPs are eye care practitioners who are licensed by the Maryland Department of Health (MDH) to practice medicine, ophthalmology or optometry.
 To enroll, AVPs are required to complete an MVA approved online application that requires specific information.
-During this process a validation of their professional licensing status is verified against the DHMH.
+During this process a validation of their professional licensing status is verified against the MDH.
 Once approved, AVPs can access the Online Vision Certification Service.
 Authorized Vision Providers may be recognized by the "MVA Authorized Online Vision Certification Provider Decal" displayed on their business window or door.

 Click here to find the listing of Authorized Online Vision Certification Providers